 Selection Stages

 Include information on how candidates should apply for roles in your company (via email or an online portal or if you use a recruitment agency) and what needs to be included in their application.
 Also, outline the standard stages for selecting the most suitable candidate: screen CVs, conduct a possible phone call, and hold interviews (including multiple rounds if necessary).
 Some roles may require a short test, and some organisations may use group work or interviews as part of their recruitment process.
 Remember to add a sentence clarifying that you may amend the process as required depending on the individual circumstances and the role involved.
+It is also vital to specify how the company will make reasonable adjustments for candidates with disabilities, as required by the Equality Act 2010.

 Interview Process